hyosung11/Launch-School/Courses/journal.md

 ## 20210922 수요일

 06:53 We had a good study session today with Alex and Laurent.
 I organized the meeting using google meet and coderpad.

+09:10 I feel tired right now and I don't want to do anything.
+Ugh.